Session Schedule

 Student Responsibility

 Students are responsible for all courses for which they are registered except for courses that they have officially dropped within the drop period.
-A student who stops attending a course for which he/she is registered must officially withdraw from the course by the withdraw deadline.
+A student who stops attending a course for which they are registered must officially withdraw from the course by the withdraw deadline.

 Students are not normally entitled to receive a refund of any special fees, including the fee for taking more than 18 credits or a refund for courses for which they have registered even if they officially withdraw from the course within the withdrawal period (see Withdrawal and Refund Policy).